- Who can apply for a Skilled Worker Visa?

 The Skilled Worker visa is a type of work visa that allows an eligible applicant to come to the UK to do an eligible job with an approved employer.

-This visa has replaced the older Tier 2 (General) work visa.
+This is the new skilled worker visa that replaces the older Tier 2 (General) work visa.
 Since Britain left the EU, people who are citizens of an EU country (as well as those from Norway, Switzerland, Liechtenstein, and Iceland) now need to apply for the Skilled Worker visa.

-If a person from one of the above countries was settled in the UK before the 1st January 2021, they can apply for the free EU Settlement Scheme.
+Swiss and EEA nationals who settled in the UK before the 1st January 2021 can apply for the free EU Settlement Scheme.
 Irish citizens living in the UK do not have to apply for work visas or the EU Settlement Scheme.

-Since the changes to the immigration system in January 2021, applicants will need to achieve 70 points under the new points-based system in order to be eligible for the Skilled Worker route.
+Since the changes to the immigration system in January 2021, every skilled worker visa applicant will need to achieve 70 points under the new points-based system in order to be eligible for the Skilled Worker route.

-If you need support from Newcastle Immigration Lawyers with your Skilled Worker Visa, you can get in touch with us on 0191 303 8965 or use the contact form to speak to one of our advisers and receive immediate support with your case.
+If you need support from Newcastle Immigration Lawyers with your UK Skilled Worker Visa application, you can get in touch with us on 0191 303 8965 or use the contact form to speak to one of our advisers and receive immediate support with your case.

-Who can apply for a Skilled Worker Visa?
+Who can apply for the Skilled Worker visa route?

 To apply for a Skilled Worker Visa, you should ensure your application meets the following requirements:

 - Be at least 18 years of age